ua-datalab/QNLP/Project-Plan.md

 - Todo
 	- open up remove cups writer if bobcat parser is used. test for english first.
 	- spider ansatz raise a pull request with LAMBEQ guys- for format of symbol spider does aldea_0__s while everything else does aldea_s_0
- - todo: find out how to add early stopping. in model 1
+ - Todo: find out how to add early stopping. in model 1
  - inside run_expt:
  	-  why is he setting random seed, that tooin tensor flow especially since am using a pytorch model.tf.random.set_seed(tf_seed)
   	- both lists tf_seeds  and nl should have more than 1 values- do only on HPC or cyverse though Trying to load uspantek
-- todo
+- Todo
 	-  clean up accents/utf-8 on both spanish and uspantek?
 	-  in the function generate_initial-*
 		-  there is one if(ansatz_to_use==SpiderAnsatz): but no else
 		- for initial weight vector , instead of blindly taking the first 2 or 4 cells from the fasttext embedding, initialize with something more meaning ful. say sum of all cells?
  	 	- what is the connection between initial param vectors and labels? in QNLP labels directly are logits/confidence in predictions?
 	- while initializing ansatz:2) Noun should have a higher dimension than sentence? how?
 		- it will be really cool enhancement if we can have a combined training of model1 and model 4, with the embeddings being updated on the fly.- and not training model4 offline after model 1
 	- open up remove cups writer if bobcat parser is used. test for english first.
 	- run model 3 to 100% accuracy- i.e dont do early stopping unless accuracy has crossed 100
 	- note, early stopping should be done on the val data- otherwise training loss is always going to keep changing/decreasing/overfitting. what is our dev in model 3?
  - update: didnt og anywhere.
 Pushed in a separate branch
  - after 7pm coding:
 	- model1 Sanity check
     	- why stop at 30 epochs.
     	- if val data is provided, can we implement early_stopping inside the code itself
     	- why not even provide a hardcoded val_v2 data, just for early_stopping checking.
 Maybe the last check can be on testing
   	- model 3- Sanity check
    	- Make sure the OOV code is completely working.
     	- Check how early stopping ka dev is done
     	- 3. when we show the val circuit to model 1, we get 98% for model 4- why not 100%,
     		- find if early stopping is stopping too early
     		- also take a word which exists both in train and val and see how much is the weights difference, i.e when using model1 ka real training vs model 3 ka prediction. paste the results below here
   	- Tune model 3 to the maximum so that you get 100% on model1’s dev data.
 THings to tune can be
 	- USE IN BUILT KERAS [TUNER](https://keras.io/guides/keras_tuner/getting_started/)
  		- all types of activations
 	     	- all range of learning rates
 	    	- all types of optimizers like Adam,SGD
 	     	-  OTHER LOSS FUNCTIONS like binary_crossentropy
     	- no of layers
     	- Why only two layers
     	- Encoder decoder?
     	- Try pytorchtuner for first model.fit()
 Code clean up: keep a copy of the code with inline comments, and create a version without any comments.

 ## nov 19th 2024